-If you’re tied to school holidays, keen to miss the monsoon season or hoping to snag an off-season bargain, read our month-by-month guide on where to go on holiday when.
+Tied to school holidays, keen to miss the monsoon season or hoping for an off season deal?

 We’ve picked out our top 10 July holidays.
 They cover everything from cruising Southern Europe under sunny skies to enjoying the fresher side of July around Scotland’s islands.
 Activity-wise, there’s hiking, biking and wildlife watching, though you might prefer to take it easy on a yoga holiday.